hmrc/pillar2-service-guide/source/documentation/amendUKTR.html.md

 # Amend UK tax return

 ## Overview
-If a submitted UKTR needs to be updated, an amendment can be sent via the API.
+If a submitted UK tax return needs to be updated, an amendment can be sent via the API.

-The AmendUKTR request has the same structure and data fields as SubmitUKTR.
-If you attempt to amend a return which has not been submitted, a code 044 error is returned.
+The *AmendUKTR* request has the same structure and data fields as *SubmitUKTR*.
+Attempting to amend a return which has not been submitted will return a 422 client error response with code "044".
 You can find more information on code 044 errors in the [API reference guide](https://developer.service.hmrc.gov.uk/api-documentation/docs/api/service/pillar2-submission-api/1.0).

 Amendments to liability returns (for MNEs and UK only entities) should include evidence of a company ID in the *entityType* field - this can be either the Company Reference Number (**CRN**) or the Unique Taxpayer Reference (**UTR**) for corporation tax.

 For Pillar 2, all submitted returns have an *amendment window*.
 This is a period after the submit due date where you can amend the return for the specified accounting period.
-The amendment window lasts 12 months for each accounting period.
-Multiple amendments can be submitted during this time.
+The amendment window lasts 12 months for each accounting period, and multiple amendments can be submitted during this time.
 The amendment window end date does not change if a return is submitted before or after the due date, and you cannot amend a return after the amendment window end date.

 If the return is the focus of an active enquiry, amendments are not processed until the enquiry ends.

-If the amend request is successful, it returns a response containing a processing date and a charge reference (unless the amendment changes a liability return to a Nil Return, where no charge reference is issued).
+If the amend request is successful, it returns a response containing a processing date and a charge reference (unless the amendment changes a liability return to a nil return, where no charge reference is issued).

 ## Testing

+Before using the sandbox, please read through the "Setup" page of the service guide and work through all the required steps for creating a test user and organisation.

 <a href="figures/amenduktr-test-sequence.svg" target="blank"><img src="figures/amenduktr-test-sequence.svg" alt="Sequence diagram showing REST calls for testing amend UK Tax Return" style="width:520px;" /></a>

-Once a UK Tax Return has been submitted, it can be amended any number of times **before end of the amendment window**.
-This amendement window will be denoted by the `canAmend` flag on the Obligations and Submissions endpoint.
+Once a UK tax return has been submitted, it can be amended any number of times before the end of the amendment window.
+The status of the tax return can be checked by sending a GET request using the *Retrieve Obligations and Submissions* endpoint.

 ```shell
 curl --request GET \